 - All target schools accept it

-- Test centre access is difficult or expensive
+- Test center access is difficult or expensive

 - Your student is comfortable with adaptive, conversational formats